 - At this point, the troubleshooter will automatically scan and fix errors in your PC.
 Once done, you can reboot and check if you are experiencing the same error.

 - After the detected issues have been fixed, restart your computer and run the Windows 10 updates to see if the Windows error code 0x800f0831 has been fixed.

 Third Method – Restart the Windows Update Service

 Windows 10 Update is an essential feature of Windows.
 Your PC will be able to download the latest the most recent security updates, bug fixes, and driver updates thanks to these Windows 10 Update components.
-These can become damaged and corrupted over time, so you’ll need to restart to obtain a fresh start.
+These can become damaged and corrupted over time, so you’ll need to reset Windows update components and restart.
 In addition, restarting Windows Update Service might help resolve previous update package issues.